Fantemil/Hyperlib/README.md

 # Welcome to Hyperlib!

 Hyperlib is a Project i started for everyone who is tired of always searching for Scripts on YouTube.
+Now you only need one Script that has all the Scripts you need.
 And that keyless of course because key systems suck!
-I promise that you will never need a key and i will never obfuscate the main source code.
+I promise that you will never need any key or something like that and i will never obfuscate the main source code.

 # Features
 ## Implemented: